 Center for Airways Disease

-The goal of the Center for Airways Disease is to further our conceptual and mechanistic understanding of diseases that affect the airways of the lungs, particularly smoking-related diseases such as chronic obstructive pulmonary disease and lung cancer, as well as lung infections, including pneumonia.
+The goal of the Center for Airways Disease is to further our conceptual and mechanistic understanding of diseases that affect the large and small airways of the lungs, particularly smoking-related diseases such as chronic obstructive pulmonary disease, as well as viral and bacterial lung infections, including pneumonia.
 The Center’s mission is to stimulate research that defines airways disease at a molecular level, enabling early diagnosis, prognosis and personalized treatment of patients with these lung diseases.
-The ultimate goal is to translate research findings into better care for residents of North Carolina and throughout the nation, addressing both the disease predictors and therapies and the social and behavioral aspects of these diseases through the tools of individualized medicine.
-The Center for Airways Disease is located in the Medical Biomolecular Research Building on the UNC Medical Campus.
+The ultimate goal is to translate research findings into better care for residents of North Carolina and throughout the nation, addressing both the disease predictors and therapies through the tools of individualized medicine